-The research showed that, in the initial phases of deployment, the optimal location of CDR infrastructure of biomass power plants tends to be near cities and sources of low cost, waste biomass.
+The research showed that, in the initial phases of deployment, the optimal location of CDR infrastructure of biomass power plants tends to be near cities and sources of low cost waste biomass.
 However, as GGR levels are increased, the optimal location of infrastructure moves closer to areas where biomass can be grown.
 Storage infrastructure was not considered in the study.
 The study suggests that the UK can be self-sufficient in biomass supply by utilising available indigenous biomass to remove up to 50 MtCO2 per year but, for economic reasons, it may be preferable to import biomass when removal is scaled up (Zhang et al., 2019).

-3.3 Realising BECCS supply chains and models of collaboration
+3. 3 Realising BECCS supply chains and models of collaboration

 Researchers have explored the complexity of infrastructures involved in large-scale BECCS in Europe (Negri et al., 2021).
 Assuming co-operation among the 28 EU countries (now EU-27 and UK) to reach a removal target of 0.61 GtCO2 per year and taking a life cycle assessment (LCA) approach to consider impact on cost, health and environment, the study showed that, by focussing on minimum cost to reach targets, removal of each tCO2 would cost 117 Euros.
 If instead environmental impacts were minimised the costs would increase by 45% but environmental performance would improve by 23%.
+The annual CO2 removal target was calculated from an estimate of EU's contribution to BECCS until 2100 based on output from four IAMs (Peter & Gedens, 2017).